vmware-samples/vcenter-event-broker-appliance/examples/powercli/datastore-usage-email/README.md

 ```

 Step 2 - Update `stack.yml` and `vc-datastore-config.json` with your environment information
+Note: leave SMTP_USERNAME and SMTP_PASSWORD blank if you do not want to use authenticated SMTP

 Step 3 - Login to the OpenFaaS gateway on vCenter Event Broker Appliance